rchui/laminar/docs/index.md

 ## Sharded Artifacts

 Workflows often involve processing large objects which needs to be handled in parts. `laminar` provides `Layer.shard()` to break apart large objects.
-In downstream steps, the attribute returns an `Accessor` object that can accessed by index or iterated over.
+In downstream steps, the attribute returns an `Accessor` object that can be iterated over, and supports direct and slice indexing.

 ```python
 # main.py